Brexit and the EU

 - With the Intergovernmental Network for Government Science Advice, we host a roundtable event [PDF 297KB] to explore the future of EU-UK scientific and technical advice, and evidence-informed policy making.

-- Alongside Science Europe, we host a private dinner in Brussels to identify priorities for a future EU-UK partnership.
+- Alongside Science Europe, we host a private dinner in Brussels [PDF 289KB] to identify priorities for a future EU-UK partnership.
 The Royal Society hosts a parallel dinner in London the following day.

 - In a joint statement, we back calls for the government to ensure post-Brexit immigration rules will allow the UK to continue to recruit highly trained technical staff.

-- We launch the Future Partnership Project consultation [PDF 231KB] to seek views from across Europe on what a future EU-UK partnership for research and innovation should look like.
+- We launch the Future Partnership Project consultation [PDF 231KB] with the Royal Society, to seek views from across Europe on what a future EU-UK partnership for research and innovation should look like.

 - We invite individuals working in research organisations in the UK, Canada, Israel, Ireland, Norway and Switzerland to discuss the future of international collaboration [PDF 406KB], including Framework Programme 9.